Favourites

 (1937, Lyons)

 Lyons was the United Press correspondent in Moscow during 1928-34.
-Having secured his job via impeccable Leftist credentials, it is fascinating to watch the scales fall from his eyes as he relates one grim Commie anecdote after another.
-The book also features eyewitness accounts of the era and a rare interview with Stalin, making it a unique reference about the NEP, early show-trials or first five-year-plan.
-For a full impact, it should be read alongside An American Engineer in Stalin's Russia: The Memoirs of Zara Witkin: 1932-1934, a friend of Lyons who was in Moscow at the same time, and who chronicles his heroic (but futile) battles with Stalinist bureaucracy.
+Having secured his job via impeccable leftist credentials (eg. he had published a book on the martyrdom of Sancco & Vanzetti), it is fascinating to watch the scales fall from his eyes as he relates one grim Soviet anecdote after another.
+The book also features rare eyewitness accounts of the era and an even rarer interview with Stalin, making it a unique reference about the NEP, early show-trials or first five-year-plan.
+For a full impact, it should be read alongside An American Engineer in Stalin's Russia: The Memoirs of Zara Witkin: 1932-1934

 Best Short Stories of Ring Lardner